InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2 (draft for public comment).md

 4. Renamed `__cmp` to `__tcfapi`
 5. Renamed all `__cmp` to `__tcfapi` (e.g. `__cmpLocator` is now `__tcfapiLocator`)
 6. Removed `getConsentData` and `getPublisherConsents` commands
-7. Added in-app API details throughout where applicable
+7. Added in-app API details throughout where applicable# New Document